 - I've had service-learning work by students in several different calculus classes.
 I helped organize a special session in this at the 2011 Joint Mathematics Meetings.
 All the papers are archived on my site with the gracious permission of the speakers, and I co-edited a special issue of PRIMUS about this topic.

 - This "Notebook" for courses of the Bridge or Transitions variety; an article about this appeared in PRIMUS.

 - A brief article introducing the symmetries of the permutahedron to abstract algebra teachers, appeared in CMJ.

-- Those interested in teaching number theory in a way that connects to lots of other courses as well as incorporating dynamic visualization and computer exploration may wish to peruse my Number Theory: In Context and Interactive text (currently in late beta draft).
+- Those interested in teaching number theory in a way that connects to lots of other courses as well as incorporating dynamic visualization and computer exploration may wish to peruse my Number Theory: In Context and Interactive text.

 - If you are interested in learning how to embed one-click interactive demonstrations in a webpage for your lectures, this tutorial from a talk I gave about this could be useful.

 - I'm also interested in math applied to music theory, particularly reinterpreting the geometric work of Callender-Quinn-Tymoczko in algebraic terms.

 - I am an Associate Editor of the journal PRIMUS, and occasionally referee papers for other journals.

 - I act as a reviewer for Math Reviews/MathSciNet as well.

 Here are some brief summaries of projects I've worked on.